 This proposal was not popular with the neighbours, however, who summoned the one man who had the power to override this firebreaking plan: Sir Thomas Bloodworth, Lord Mayor.
 Despite the fire’s rapid escalation, Bloodworth did just that, reasoning that the properties were rented and that demolition couldn’t be carried out in the absence of the owners.

-Other factors undoubtedly conspired to fan the flames, however.
+Other factors undoubtedly conspired to fan the flames.
 For a start, London was still a relatively makeshift medieval city comprised of tightly packed wooden buildings through which fires could spread rapidly.

-In fact, the city had already experienced several substantial fires –most recently in 1632 – and measures had long been in place to prohibit further building with wood and thatched roofs.
-But although London’s exposure to fire risk was hardly news to the authorities, until the Great Fire, the implementation of preventative measures had been perfunctory.
+In fact, the city had already experienced several substantial fires – most recently in 1632 – and measures had long been in place to prohibit further building with wood and thatched roofs.
+But although London’s exposure to fire risk was hardly news to the authorities, until the Great Fire, the implementation of preventative measures had been perfunctory and many fire hazards still existed.